awsbpfeiff/Systems-Manager-Labs/Lab_17_HybridActivations.md

+A hybrid environment includes on-premises servers and virtual machines (VMs) that have been configured for use with Systems Manager, including VMs in other cloud environments.
 To set up servers and virtual machines \(VMs\) in your hybrid environment as Managed Instances, you need to create a managed\-instance activation\.
 After you successfully complete the activation, you *immediately* receive an Activation Code and Activation ID\.
 You specify this Code/ID combination when you install SSM Agent on servers and VMs in your hybrid environment\.
 The Code/ID provides secure access to the Systems Manager service from your managed instances\.

 **Important**
 Systems Manager immediately returns the Activation Code and ID to the console or the command window, depending on how you created the activation\.
 Copy this information and store it in a safe place\.
 If you navigate away from the console or close the command window, you might lose this information\.
 If you lose it, you must create a new activation\.